vercel/next-learn

 What system dynamics does next-learn have?

-next-learn exhibits 2 data pools (Markdown Posts, Static Pages), 2 control points, 2 delays.
+next-learn exhibits 2 data pools (Posts Directory, Static Generation Cache), 2 control points, 2 delays.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does next-learn use?